Tushar-ba/EIP-s/README.md

 * **EIP-223, EIP-777, and EIP-1363** enhance token transfer security and functionality.
 They provide extra advantages over traditional ERC-20 tokens by incorporating safety mechanisms, automated interactions, and integrated payment callbacks.
 * **EIP-3156** standardizes flash loans, making them a reliable and secure tool for rapid, collateral-free borrowing—a feature not supported by conventional ERC standards.
-* **EIP-4626 and EIP-7575** set the stage for tokenized vaults, with EIP-7575 offering additional features like dynamic fees and improved accounting, thus enabling sophisticated asset management strategies beyond what ERC-20 can offer.
+* **EIP-4626 and EIP-7575** set the stage for tokenized vaults, with EIP-7575 offering additional features like dynamic fees and improved accounting.
+This enables sophisticated asset management strategies that go beyond the capabilities of ERC-20.

 By adopting these standards, projects can achieve improved efficiency, security, and interoperability, paving the way for innovative decentralized applications that overcome the limitations of traditional ERC tokens.